yonachan/yonachan.github.io/_posts/2018-2-16-My-first-blog-post.md

 ---
 layout: post
-title: How to use the terminal
+title: DAY1 "How to use the terminal"
 ---

 # Terminal cheat-sheet